laurent6/Reseau_hybride/README.md

 ## Usage

-To run the protocol, use the `babeld` command wuth the set of interfaces that it should consider
+To run the protocol, use the `babeld` command with the set of interfaces that it should consider

 	babeld eth0 eth1